-The Social Services Management Minor is a collaboration between the St. Catherine University - University of St. Thomas School of Social Work and the Business programs at St. Thomas.
+The Social Services Management Minor is a collaboration between the University of St. Thomas School of Social Work and the Business programs at St. Thomas.
 It is not currently being offered as an active minor, but if you are interested in social services management, please speak with an adviser in either business or social work to create your own focused program.

 The ability to administer programs, raise funds, and write grants is increasingly important in social service and nonprofit work.
 The purpose of this minor is to prepare students for administrative, management, or fundraising roles with nonprofits and social service agencies.
 Students will learn critical leadership skills necessary for effective management.
 Upon completion of the minor, students will have enhanced skills that will help to position them to be successful advocates, administrators, and managers within social service and nonprofit agencies.

 - Gain a broad understanding of social work and social services in the United States